-Staff should use the emergency SIMS call out procedure if they need assistance from other members of staff.
+Staff should use the emergency call out procedure in ClassCharts if they need assistance from other members of staff.
 Incidents would include: a student becoming aggressive, violent or abusive in language either at staff or students, if the student will cause harm or damage to themselves or the school, or if a student has refused to move to the Phase 4 Exit Room.
+There are different levels of alert available to use in ClassCharts.